Baseball: Halladay dies in plane crash

 Halladay played for the Toronto Blue Jays and Philadelphia in a 16-year career which included a perfect game in 2010 and a no-hitter in the playoffs the same year.

-He was selected to the All-Star team on eight occasions but never won a World Series.
+He was selected for the All-Star team on eight occasions but never managed to win a World Series.

-Halladay is survived by his wife, Brandy, and two sons, Ryan and Braden.

-Tributes to Halladay poured in from former team-mates and stars from across baseball.
+Tributes to Halladay also came from former team-mates and stars from across baseball.

 Former Blue Jays centre fielder Vernon Wells described Halladay as an all-time great.